Ultimate Fargo Real Estate Investing Guide for 2026

 Housing

-The average home value growth percentage in Fargo for the last ten years is yearly.
-The entire state’s average over the previous ten years was .
-Nationwide, the annual value growth rate has averaged .
+The annual residential property value growth percentage is an average of over the previous ten years.
+The entire state's average over the previous ten years has been .
+Nationwide, the yearly value growth percentage has averaged .

-In the lease market, the median gross rent in Fargo is .
-The median gross rent level across the state is , while the US median gross rent is .
+As for the rental business, Fargo shows a median gross rent of .
+The median gross rent level throughout the state is , and the nation's median gross rent is .

-The total occupied percentage for houses and apartments in Fargo is , while the vacancy percentage for these units is .
+The total occupied percentage for houses and apartments in Fargo is , while the unoccupied percentage for these units is .

 Housing Quick Stats